chiijlaw/mini-apps-1/README.md

 This project involved creating single page web applications within a day.

 ## Challenge 1
-Tic-Tac-Toe with jQuery, HTML, CSS
+Tic-Tac-Toe with jQuery, HTML, CSS.

 ## Challenge 2
 JSON to CSV with jQuery, HTML, CSS